Is HHC Legal in Your State?

 One of the main reasons HHC is so popular is because it can be made from hemp.

 According to the 2018 Farm Bill, HHC is legal as long as it’s derived from hemp.
-However, some states have conflicting laws that could make HHC illegal.
+However, some states have conflicting laws that could make HHC illegal, and many consumers are also unaware of the restrictions hemp derived HHC products face in other states.

 There’s just one problem — because HHC products are so new to the market, there’s no direct mention of them in any local state law.
-This leaves a lot of room for interpretation on which HHC products are legal and which ones are illegal.
+Because legal HHC regulation falls within a gray area, this leaves a lot of room for i

-In this article, we’ll shed light on the current regulatory status of HHC in all 50 US states, along with some insight into how these laws could change in the near future.
+In this article, we’ll shed light on the current federal and state laws on HHC in all 50 US states, along with some insight into how these laws could change in the near future.

 What Is HHC?